 Q: Have you repented from your sin and put your faith in believed in Jesus, Who He is and what He did for you?
-Can you identify the moment or process in your life when this happened?
+Can you identify a moment in your life when this happened or a process?

 Why should I be baptized?
 Is baptism necessary?

 Now that we've seen what baptism is, and how it relates to us, we turn to the question of whether it's essential or not.
 You may be thinking that it seems a little strange to be getting into a tank of water and immersed in front of the church.
+You may be thinking that this seems like a needless act; something religious and passé.
+After all, salvation is by grace through faith alone in Christ, right?
+Maybe you've even outright refused to be baptized.